jayoung/MalikLab_bioinformaticsResources/notes/bioinformatics_tools.md

 ```
 blast_formatter -rid 1H0R3J40016 -outfmt 6 -out myProtQuerySeq.fa.tblastnPrimate.outfmt6
 ```
-I think results are only retained on the NCBI server for a week or so: if your blast is older than that, you may need to redo it.
+I think results are only retained on the NCBI server for 36 hours: if your blast is older than that, you may need to redo it.

 ## Extracting the sequences of blast matches